AmaraCela/AVLinHaskell/README.md

   Download the appropriate GHC installer for your operating system (Windows, macOS, or Linux).
   Run the installer and follow the instructions to complete the installation.
 2. Clone the repository.
-3. Using command line go to the directory and type ghci.
+3. Using command prompt go to the directory and type ghci.
 4. Type :load treestrees.hs
 5. Call the methods found in the the file to run and test the ones that are needed.